Advertiser Disclosure

 Escalator and elevator installers and repair personnel perform vital, if largely invisible, work and are compensated appropriately.
 The biggest hurdle for eager job-seekers is the four-year apprenticeship.

-Although no formal postsecondary education is needed to snag an apprenticeship, the program does require more than 100 hours of unpaid classroom instruction in addition to at least 2,000 hours of on-the-job training.
-Still, the nearly $100,000 median starting salary is a sweet reward.
+Although no formal postsecondary education is needed to snag an apprenticeship, the program requires more than 100 hours of unpaid classroom instruction and at least 2,000 hours of on-the-job training.
+Still, the nearly $102,420 median starting salary is a sweet reward.

 Elevator installers and repair personnel work in tough, potentially dangerous environments.
 If you fail to see the appeal of spending your working hours in crawl spaces and cramped elevator shafts, consider an earthbound trade instead.